Coconut Milk vs. Coconut Cream

 Understanding the Difference

-Coconut milk and coconut cream are often used interchangeably, but they have distinct characteristics:
+People commonly use coconut milk and coconut cream interchangeably, yet these two have distinct characteristics:

-• Coconut Milk: As previously discussed, it’s made by blending grated coconut flesh with water.
-It has a thinner consistency and lower fat content.
+• Coconut Milk: As mentioned earlier, it’s created by blending grated coconut flesh with water, resulting in a thinner consistency and lower fat content.

-• Coconut Cream: This is a thicker, richer version of coconut milk, made from the same process but with less water.
-It’s ideal for desserts and cocktails, providing a luxurious, velvety texture.
+• Coconut Cream: Crafted from the same process as coconut milk but with less water, this version is thicker and richer.
+Ideal for desserts and cocktails, it imparts a luxurious, velvety texture.

 Coconut Milk Vs. Coconut Cream Quick Comparision Chart